MMGGYY66/metrics-webapp-capstone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-we would like to thank Microverse for giving us the chance to improve our coding.
+I would like to thank microverse for the great resources shared.
+Also I would like to thanks [Nelson Sakwa](https://www.behance.net/gallery/31579789/Ballhead-App-%28Free-PSDs%29) on Behance for Original Design Official.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>